language3dscenes/language3dscenes.github.io/README.md

+## Welcome to Langauge for 3D Scenes

+This is a temporary-work-in-progress webpage.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/language3dscenes/language3dscenes/edit/main/README.md) to maintain and preview the content for your website in Markdown files.